whily/hgc/README.md

 Features to include:

-* Historical maps of China between AD 152 to 317.
+* Historical maps of China between BC 772 to AD 1644.

 For more information about hgc, please go to
   <https://github.com/whily/hgc>